Safety in design for working at heights

 Why?
 Because buildings designed to be safer are also inherently easier and cheaper to manage over their lifetimes.
 The benefit is less paperwork, simpler equipment, less risk and more attention to aesthetics.

-Specialist height safety designers review the concepts and can consult on alterations to the building design to eliminate risks and reduce the need for specialist equipment (which reduces cost in the construction phase and future building maintenance) on the roof to access dangerous areas and reduce/eliminate dangerous areas).
+Engage Workplace Access & Safety’s specialist height safety designers to review your concepts and consult on alterations to the building design to eliminate risks and reduce the need for specialist equipment (which reduces cost in the construction phase and future building maintenance) on the roof to access dangerous areas and reduce/eliminate dangerous areas).

 Step 1: Scope of works and a specification